nickassafkirk/Memory_Minder_Memory_Game/README.md

 - A user wants to end the game when they wish.
 - A user wants to be able to start a new game when they choose.
 - A user expects a different board layout with each new game.
-- A user wants to be notified if they have made a correct or incorrect move.
+- A user needs to be notified if they have made a correct or incorrect move.
-- A user wants to receive notification when they have completed a game.
+- A user needs to receive notification when they have completed a game.
+- a user needs to set the difficulty level to match their ability
 - A user wants to see their score when they have finished the game.
 - A user wants to see their best score in a session.
+- A user wants to remain interested after playing several games

 ### User Stories